Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Discussion

 \end{itemize}

-Next, we aim at understanding whether the outer shell edging the funnel will be further decelerated, or it will be able to breakout of the central parsec, and expand to the scale of few\,$\times 100$\,pc.
-The final result has strong implications for escaping radiation, continuum and Lyman-$\alpha$ from these objects, and its detectability.
+Next, we aim to understand whether the outer shell edging the funnel will be further decelerated, or it will be able to break out of the central parsec and expand to the scale of few\,$\times 100$\,pc.
+The final result has strong implications for escaping radiation, continuum and Ly$\alpha$ from these objects, and their detectability.